Privacy Policy

 • To rectify or complete personal data.
 You can also ask us to rectify your data if it’s inaccurate, or complete it if it’s incomplete.

 • To restrict use of personal data.
-You can ask us to limit our use of your personal data in some situations (e.g., if your personal data is inaccurate or unlawfully held).
+You can ask us to limit our use of your personal data in some situations (e.g., if your personal data is inaccurate or unlawfully held, or if you would like to limit sharing of your data for marketing purposes).

 • To access and/or take your personal data away (data portability).
 You can ask us for a copy of your personal data.
 In some cases you have a right to receive your personal data or have it transmitted to others in an interoperable, machine readable format.